123orrin/concept-graphs/README.md

 ![Splash Figure](./assets/splash-final.png)

+## Summary of tunable parameters and in which file they can be adjusted?
+(Fuxiao)

+### For feeding segmented point cloud of single object into the T2SQNet superquadric-fitting module

+- Run the ros_rerun_sai_T2.py which uses ros_tableware.yaml file for configuration
+- Critical paramerter: "obj_pcd_max_points: 30000" from ros_tableware.yaml

 ## Getting Started Video Tutorial

 This 1.5 hours long Youtube video is detailed getting started tutorial covering the README below as of May 7, 2024.
 In it, I start with a blank ubuntu 20.04, and setup ConceptGraphs, and make a map using the replica dataset and an iPhone scan.
 Also covers the direct streaming option!
 I decided to be extra detailed just in case, so feel free to skip over / through the parts that are too slow for you.